ChanglongLing/changlongling.github.io/_pages/portfolio.md

       </span>
     </div>
     <div class="project-desc">
-      Surveying twenty two COVID-19 patients in depth to explore what constrained their medical-service-seeking behavior and how the interaction worked in February to April 2020 in Wuhan, China.
+      Winning WUPEN Survey 1st Prize: Surveying twenty two COVID-19 patients in depth to explore what constrained their medical-service-seeking behavior and how the interaction worked in February to April 2020 in Wuhan, China.
     </div>
   </div>